-Table 5 Test procedure Item Detail Statement of compliance The ad-hoc test - which was based off ISO 13785-1:2002 - was performed to determine the reaction to fire performance of an external wall cladding when exposed to heat from a simulated external fire with flames impinging directly upo a façade.
-The test utilises a burner used in ISO 13785-1:2002 with the specimen mimicking the as-built construction of the façade.
+Table 5 Test procedure Item Detail Statement of compliance The ad-hoc test - which was based off ISO 13785-1:2002 - was performed to determine the reaction to fire performance of an external wall cladding when exposed to heat from a simulated external fire with flames impinging directly upon a façade.
+The test utilised a burner used in ISO 13785-1:2002 with the specimen mimicking the as-built construction of the façade.
 Sampling / specimen selection The laboratory was not involved in sampling or selecting the test specimen for the reaction to fire test.
 The results obtained during the test only apply to the test samples as received and tested by Warringtonfire.
-Test duration 60 minutes Ambient laboratory temperature Start of the test 20 °C temperature Minimum temperature 20 °C Maximum temperature 24 °C Instrumentation and equipment Eight mineral insulated metal sheathed (MIMS) Type K thermocouples with an overall diameter of 1.5 mm with the measuring junction insulated from the sheath were positioned 60 mm in front of the face of the test specimen.
-Refer to Figure 1 (TC011 - TC018) for details on positioning.
+Test duration 60 minutes Ambient laboratory temperature Start of the test 26 °C temperature Minimum temperature 26 °C Maximum temperature 27 °C Instrumentation and equipment Eight mineral insulated metal sheathed (MIMS) Type K thermocouples with an overall diameter of 1.5 mm with the measuring junction insulated from the sheath were positioned 60 mm in front of the face of the test specimen.
+Refer to Figure 1 (TC011 - TC021) for details on positioning.
 Ten mineral insulated metal sheathed (MIMS) Type K thermocouples with an overall diameter of 1.5 mm with the measuring junction insulated from the sheath were positioned inside the specimen at the centre of the cavity.
 Refer to Figure 1 (TC001 - TC010) for details on positioning.
-One mineral insulated metal sheathed (MIMS) Type K thermocouple with an overall diameter of 1.5 mm with the measuring junction insulated from the sheath was positioned on the face of ACP, 50 mm from the top edge.
-Refer to Figure 1 (TC019) for details on positioning.
-The incident heat flux on the top of the specimen in line with the front face of test specimen was measured using one Schmidt-Boelter type heat flux gauge with a range of 0-50 kW/m2.
-The fire source was a propane (95% purity) gas burner 1.2 m long × 0.1 m deep × 0.15 m tall.
-The burner was placed on the floor below the specimen with approximately 10 mm overlap with the ACP.
+Three mineral insulated metal sheathed (MIMS) Type K thermocouples with an overall diameter of 1.5 mm with the measuring junction insulated from the sheath were positioned on the face of ACP, 50 mm for to Figure 1 (TC019 - TC021) for details on positioning.
+The incident heat flux on the top of the specimen in test specimen was measured using one Schmidt-Bowith a range of 0-20 kW/m2.
+The fire source was a propane (95% purity) gas burn deep x 0.15 m tall.
+The burner was placed on the flowith approximately 10 mm overlap with the ACP.
 Test procedure At least two minutes of baseline data was collected prior to burner ignition.
 Temperature and heat flux data was collected at 5 s intervals.
 The heat output from the burner was held at 100 kW for the first 15 minutes of the test followed by 300 kW for the following 25 minutes of the test.
 The burner was then turned off and the specimen sprayed with water when excessive flaming was observed.
-Test number Test two of four.
-Variation between tests The test was based off RTF220104 R1.0, R1 and RTF230111 R1.0.
-The test specimens for representation of an in-situ wall located at the in this test was considered a replica of those ACP used, i.e., variation to the percentage of fire-retarding materials in the core and the or those tests were considered a e listed location.
+Test number Test four of four.
+Variation between tests The test was based off RTF220104 R1.0, RTF220104 R2.0, RTF220104 I and RTF230111 R1.0.
+The test specimens for those tests were considered representation of an in-situ wall located at the listed location.
+The tested so in this test was considered a replica of those tests with the only variation between tests was considered a replica of those tests with the only variation between tests.
+ACP used, i.e., variation to the percentage of polyethylene in the core, preof fire-retarding materials in the core and the thickness of panel and panel. or those tests were considered a e listed location.
 The tested specimen tests with the only variation being the f polyethylene in the core, presence